• Home

 Ingredients

-The ingredients for Sourdough Banana Bread are refreshingly simple, relying on pantry staples like flour, sugar, and ripe bananas, along with a tangy sourdough starter.
-This straightforward mix yields a deliciously moist loaf with a perfect balance of tangy and sweet flavors.
+The ingredients are simple, relying on pantry staples like flour, sugar, and ripe bananas, along with a tangy sourdough starter.

 Overhead picture of the ingredients needed for sourdough banana bread.